 I hope you find this report and the Statement of Accounts useful in understanding the Council's financial position and performance for the year.
-If you would like more information on the accounts, please do not hesitate to get in touch.

-I'd also like to thank the hard work and dedication of staff across the whole of the Council who have worked to consolidate the financial stability of the Council and ensure the finalisation of the Statement of Accounts.
+I'd also like to express my thanks for the hard work and dedication of staff across the whole of the Council who have worked to consolidate the financial stability of the Council and ensure the production of the Statement of Accounts in very unusual and difficult circumstances.

-amer Thousan
+James Thousan